-After four years at The Hope Institute, I left to run my business on a full-time basis.
+After four years at The Hope Institute, I left to run my businesses on a full-time basis.
 Then in the summer of 2013, my life got a whole lot more interesting when my husband Zach and I welcomed our son Parker.
-As my son grew, so did my business.
-In the summer of 2014, I joined forces with my now-business partner to expand Music Therapy Connections moved twice, eventually landing in our forever location on Centre West Drive.
+As my son grew, so did my businesses.
+Over the next few years, Music Therapy Connections moved twice, eventually landing in our forever location on Centre West Drive.

 Just after signing the lease in May of 2015, my daughter Mia Belle was born.
 I spent that summer of “maternity leave” painting, fundraising, and getting ready to open the doors of our new building.
 Over the course of the next two years, I continued to serve a full caseload while raising two young children and managing my online business, as well.